ni/VireoSDK/README.md

 ## Running the HTTP test server

 ### Overview
 Vireo utilizes [httpbin](https://httpbin.org/) for testing the HTTP Client functionality.
-The tests rely on a locally running instance of the httpbin server to perform the tests.
+The tests rely on a locally running instance of the httpbin server.
 The test suite will skip tests (without failing) that rely on the httpbin server running locally if the server is not running.
 However, if you would like to run the HTTP client tests locally these instructions will help you get configured.

 ### Requirements
 - Python 2.7.9 or later (primarily for pip availability)